Implementing Laws At-a-Glance

 Yes, the Act also applies to certain voluntary organizations (see above).

 No, the scope is broader than the Directive.
-For example, reports can also cover damage to the environment and corrupt practices as well as certain other specified matters in the Law.
+For example, reports can also cover damage to the environment and corrupt practices, as well as certain other specified matters in the Act, including a report that a person has failed, is failing, or is likely to fail to comply with any legal obligation to which they are subject.

 Yes, but anonymous reports are not treated as “protected disclosures” under the Act.
 This means that the requirements for organizations to acknowledge receipt of the report and provide feedback do not apply to anonymous reports.

-However, if after reporting to the public, the identity of the whistleblower is made public and they subsequently suffer retaliation, their disclosure will still be protected provided that:
+However, if after anonymously reporting to the public, the identity of the whistleblower is disclosed and they subsequently suffer retaliation, their disclosure shall be deemed to be a protected one, provided that:

 The Act provides additional possibilities for whistleblowers to report externally without first using internal reporting channels, in addition to those set out in the Directive.
 For example, a whistleblower may report directly to a Competent Authority (as defined in Q7 below) where the head of the organization is (or may be) involved in the issue, or where reporting directly to a Competent Authority is justified by the urgency of the matter.

-Malta has nominated various Competent Authorities, depending on the subject matter/context of the report (for a full list, see the table in the First Schedule of the Act).
+Malta has nominated various Competent Authorities, depending on the subject matter/context of the report (for a full list, see the table in the First Schedule of the Act, as may be amended from time to time).

 The Act does not provide penalties against organizations, e.g., in case an organization does not set up an internal reporting channel or otherwise does not comply with the Act.
 It is possible that penalties for organizations will be added to the Act in the future by means of an additional amendment.
-It is currently unclear whether the Maltese government intends to make such an amendment, and further regulatory guidance is needed on this matter.
+It is currently unclear whether the Maltese government intends to make such an amendment.

-Furthermore, if a whistleblower believes that they have been retaliated against for making a report under the Act, they are also entitled to file an application to the civil court to request an injunction or an order (including an order to pay damages) against an individual.
-The Act specifies that whistleblowers who have suffered retaliation for making a report are entitled to compensation, but it does not explain if or when organizations (rather than specific individuals) will be liable to pay such compensation.
+Furthermore, if a whistleblower believes that they have been retaliated against for making a report under the Act, they are also entitled to file an application to the civil court to request an injunction or an order (including an order to pay damages) against the person who has retaliated against the whistleblower.
+The Act specifies that whistleblowers who have suffered retaliation for making a report are entitled to compensation for damage caused.

 1. Has the implementing law been adopted?